 Following a constant decline trajectory in the manufacturing activity for five months, PMI data related to manufacturing activity stood at 52 in August as compared to the level of 55 in January.
 Higher customer demand has registered new orders.
 However, the idle time in factories can still prove to be a bottleneck as they are not functioning at their optimum given the state of the labour force who have been relocating as the pandemic takes its shape.
 The delivery time is bound to be affected that will foment to slower than awaited pick up on the business front, with the output being on the sluggish side of things.

-GDP, total value of goods and services in a country, is a blend of Government as well as Non-Government activity.
-Private consumption drives close to 50 percent of the GDP.
-The economy this year suffered from supply shortfall in the first half since approximately 80 percent of the country remained shuttered.
+GDP, the total value of goods and services in a country, is a blend of Government as well as Non-Government activity.
+Private consumption drives close to 50 per cent of the GDP.
+The economy this year suffered from supply shortfall in the first half since approximately 80 per cent of the country remained shuttered.
 Presently, the economy is undergoing a period of demand shock as households continue to avoid expenditure on the backdrop of low ability as well as sentiments.

 How reliable are the estimates?